ashok-raj/linux-ucode/Documentation/arch/x86/microcode.rst

 Between patch1 and patch3, patch2 might have deprecated a software-visible feature.

-This is unacceptable if software is even potentially using that feature.
+This is unacceptable if software is potentially using that feature.
 For instance, say MSR_X is no longer available after an update, accessing that MSR will cause a #GP fault.